Man City on verge of Premier League title as Haaland scores twice in 2-0 win over Tottenham

 LONDON (AP) — Erling Haaland scored twice as Manchester City beat Tottenham 2-0 on Tuesday and moved to within one win of a record fourth-straight Premier League title.

-The three-time defending champion will go into the final round of games on Sunday with a two-point lead on second-place Arsenal.
+The three-time defending champion will go into the final round of games on Sunday with a two-point lead over second-place Arsenal.

+“The tennis players say ‘the serve to win Wimbledon’, the last game, is the most difficult one,” City manager Pep Guardiola said.
+“We know what we’re playing for.
+The tension is there, the rival is so good.
+It’s why it is difficult, we know that.”

-Haaland fired Pep Guardiola's team ahead in the 51st minute at Tottenham Hotspur Stadium when he converted Kevin De Bruyne's cross from close range.
+Haaland fired City ahead in the 51st minute at Tottenham Hotspur Stadium when he converted Kevin De Bruyne’s cross from close range.

 He struck his second from the penalty spot in the first minute of stoppage time after Pedro Porro had brought down Jeremy Doku.

+And the occasion appeared to get to City’s players in a nervous first half.

+“They were playing for the consequences of the result.
+When you do that you are going to lose the Premier League,” Guardiola said.
+“They are human beings, I understand the pressure.”

-While Haaland’s goals were decisive, City had to rely on substitute goalkeeper Stefan Ortega to keep Spurs at bay as the home team pushed for an equalizer.
+Haaland’s goal six minutes into the second eased the tension.
+But while his goals were decisive, City had to rely on substitute goalkeeper Stefan Ortega to keep Spurs at bay as the home team pushed for an equalizer.

 Coming on in the 69th after Ederson had sustained a head injury in a collision with Cristian Romero, Ortega quickly had to block a close-range effort from Dejan Kulusevski.